bmorein1977-dev/capera-portfolio/replit.md

 The application is configured for **PostgreSQL** using **Drizzle ORM** for type-safe operations, supporting connection pooling via Neon Database and schema migrations with Drizzle Kit.
 A temporary in-memory storage system is used for prototyping.

 ## Authentication and Authorization
 A **role-based access control (RBAC)** system defines seven user roles (Developer, Super Admin, Admin, Internal Verifier, Assessor, Candidate, Trainee) with a hierarchical permission structure.
 Authentication uses **OIDC integration with Replit Auth**.
+The OIDC authentication system preserves existing user roles on login - when a user logs in via OIDC, their current role is maintained unless explicitly overridden by OIDC claims, preventing unintended role downgrades.

 ## AI-Powered Translation
 An **AI-driven translation service** (using OpenAI) provides contextual translation of competency data into 15+ languages, supporting user-specific language preferences and professional terminology.